 Sometimes gifts of kindness come in small packages.
 They don't always have to be big things.
-I've looked through the Sparkle crafts archives and pulled out crafts that are easy for kids to do on their own (or with minimal help) and which have meaning behind them.
+We've looked through the Sparkle crafts archives and pulled out crafts that are easy for kids to do on their own (or with minimal help) and which have meaning behind them.

 Kindness coupons are great for when your child wants to help out but doesn't always know how.
 They can pick chores or activities which they think will be helpful to you or another caregiver or sibling.